scottfr/SystemsBook/Understanding/understanding.md

 {"title": "Frequently Recurring Structures", "description": "There is a typical unfolding relationship between the common recurring structures.", "load": "http://insightmaker.com/insight/538"}
 # End Model

 Hopefully the relationships between these frequently recurring structures has provided a lot of food for thought in terms of how connected things really are, and how there are very typical paths of evolution.
+There is another Interactive Learning Environment under development dedicated to understanding and working with these frequently recurring structures.

 In the next chapter we'll delve a bit deeper into some more involved models in a number of different disciplines.